-Windows 8 Consumer Preview’s Logo
+A Look at Windows 8 Consumer Preview

 As I said at the end of the logo rant, I reviewed Windows 8.
 The third part of the <del>Twilight</del> Windows 8 saga, and the biggest one.
 I am going to post more stuff about it in the future, but here it is: the Kwpolska Windows 8 Consumer Preview Review.
 Enjoy.